pkarsy/rfboot/help/Installation.md

 > sudo apt-get install git
 ```

 The ubuntu/debian/mint packages are old (1.0.6) but work perfectly for rfboot purposes.
-I
-didn't test the newer (post 1.0.6) arduino environments.
+You
+can edit the Makefile of the project and point to locally installed, newer arduino releases.
+You can do the same for newer Arduino-Makefile releases.
+The Makefile has already commented some possible options.

-Download the rfboot repository in your PC.
+To the point now, download the rfboot repository on your PC.
 Place it in some relatively safe place in your
-PC like ~/programming/
+home like ~/programming/

 ```bash
 > mkdir ~/programming